-During the Coronavirus Pandemic in 2020 I began work on a short live action puppetry film as part of my studies.
+During the Coronavirus Pandemic in 2020 I began working on a short live action puppetry film as part of my studies.
+I developed the story and designed puppets and miniature sets.
 It quickly became a labour of love and very much is a work in progress still. the sense of real motion in real time proved to be an exciting and challenging way of telling a story.

 The Erpel story follows Geraldine Erpel, a widowed crane bird on her journey to the moon in a rocket that she and her late husband built.
-In an effort to preempt "NOSA" (National Ornithological Space Agency) a race against time begins to set their foot on the moon first.
+In an effort to preempt "NOSA" (National Ornithological Space Agency) a race against time begins to set their foot on the moon first before NOSA does.
 The name Erpel is German for "male Duck" and is based on "Villa Arpel", a film exterior set used in Jacques Tati's "Mon Oncle" (1958).

-This model is used for the exterior shots of the Erpel mansion. it has several animated blinds which open and close and reveal interiors behind it.
+This model is used for the exterior shots of the Erpel mansion.
+It has got several animated blinds which open and close and reveal interior decorations behind it.

 Materials used: Bookbinder Card, PVC pipe, Buttons, Perspex, LED string Lights, plastic packaging, acrylic paints, moss, twigs and Branches.

 Film still of video footage of Erpel Mansion